hl7au/au-fhir-base/input/pagecontent/sexgender.md

 - Implementers who wish to only include the SPCU value in a Patient resource and not in other resources may consider using a reference to a contained Patient resource.
 For example, instead of including an SPCU value directly in a MedicationRequest, the `MedicationRequest.subject` element could reference a contained Patient resource that includes the SPCU value.

 Specific SPCU usage with AU Base profiles includes:
-- **AU Base DiagnosticReport, AU Base Diagnostic Imaging Report, AU Base Pathology Report** - Inclusion of SPCU values in AU Base DiagnosticReport, AU Base Diagnostic Imaging Report or AU Base Pathology Report instances indicates that the sex parameter is relevant to the particular report.
+- AU Base DiagnosticReport, AU Base Diagnostic Imaging Report, AU Base Pathology Report - Inclusion of SPCU values in these instances indicates that the sex parameter is relevant to the particular report.
-- **AU Base MedicationRequest** - Inclusion of SPCU values in AU Base MedicationRequest instances indicates that the sex parameter is relevant to the medication request e.g. it informs dosage or use when pregnant.
+- AU Base MedicationRequest - Inclusion of SPCU values in these instances indicates that the sex parameter is relevant to the medication request e.g. it informs dosage or use when pregnant.
-- **AU Base Patient** - When exchanging AU Base Patient instances that include SPCU values, but are not directly linked to a clinical context or intended clinical use (e.g. a Patient Administration System), it is recommended that the [`comment`](https://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse-definitions.html#Extension.extension:comment) or [`intendedClinicalUse`](https://build.fhir.org/ig/HL7/fhir-extensions/StructureDefinition-patient-sexParameterForClinicalUse-definitions.html#Extension.extension:intendedClinicalUse) sub-elements always be included and hold a value that provides the clinical context and/or appropriate clinical uses for the SPCU value.
+- AU Base Patient - When exchanging these instances that include SPCU values, but are not directly linked to a clinical context or intended clinical use (e.g. a Patient Administration System), it is recommended that the [`comment`](https://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse-definitions.html#Extension.extension:comment) or [`intendedClinicalUse`](https://build.fhir.org/ig/HL7/fhir-extensions/StructureDefinition-patient-sexParameterForClinicalUse-definitions.html#Extension.extension:intendedClinicalUse) sub-elements always be included and hold a value that provides the clinical context and/or appropriate clinical uses for the SPCU value.
-- **AU Base Procedure** - Inclusion of SPCU values in AU Base Procedure instances indicates that the sex parameter was relevant to the procedure e.g. consideration of typically male or female anatomy.
+- AU Base Procedure - Inclusion of SPCU values in these instances indicates that the sex parameter was relevant to the procedure e.g. consideration of typically male or female anatomy.
-- **AU Base ServiceRequest** - Inclusion of SPCU values in AU Base ServiceRequest instances indicates that the sex parameter is relevant to the service request e.g. flagging that checking for pregnancy may be required for a particular radiology test.
+- AU Base ServiceRequest - Inclusion of SPCU values in these instances indicates that the sex parameter is relevant to the service request e.g. flagging that checking for pregnancy may be required for a particular radiology test.

 <p class="stu-note">The FHIR Work Group is interested in feedback from adopters and implementers regarding their experiences with SPCU.
 In particular, feedback is sought regarding:<br/>
 &bull; If additional guidance or examples are required.<br/>